sama1mansn/greenfield-docs/docs/api-sdk/sdk-go.md

 	// 1. choose storage provider

   // 2.
 Create a bucket

   // 3.
 Upload your data and set a quota

 }
 ```

-#### 2. Choose your own SP
+#### 2. Choose SP

 You can query the list of SP.